What happens when your home insurance lapses

 If you are struggling with the cost of your home insurance, finding ways to save on your premium could bring your budget some relief.
 Consider the following ideas to lower your rates:

-- Bundling: Buy your car and home insurance with the same carrier to receive a discount.
+- Bundling: Purchasing auto and home insurance from the same carrier often nets a significant discount.

 - Switch carriers: Periodically compare home insurance rates from a handful of carriers.
 You may find it is cheaper to switch companies to pay less for coverage.

-- Adjust your coverage limits: While a homeowners insurance policy has coverage amounts dependent on your dwelling coverage amount, some coverage may be adjusted.
+- Adjust your coverage limits: While a homeowners insurance policy generally has coverage amounts dependent on your dwelling coverage amount, some coverage may be adjusted.
 For example, if your personal property coverage is currently 70 percent of your dwelling coverage amount, you may be able to reduce coverage to 50 percent to save on premium costs.
+Another area where you can reduce coverage is “other structures” if you don’t have any external structures on your property, such as a swimming pool, gazebo, shed or detached garage.
 Talk with your insurer about what coverage can be adjusted and what coverage you need.

-- Add a security system: Many home security systems are affordable and DIY.
-Adding cameras, door sensors, deadbolt locks, smoke detectors or a water leak detector could help you save on your home insurance.
+- Add a security system: Adding cameras, door sensors, deadbolt locks, smoke detectors or a water leak detector could help you save on your home insurance.

 Frequently asked questions